debops/debops/docs/ansible/roles/debops.tinc/getting-started.rst

 In this mode, hosts will be configured to start their VPN interface with a dummy ``0.0.0.0`` IP address and connect it to a specified bridge.
-This bridge can be created by the debops.ifupdown_ role.
+This bridge can be created by the :ref:`debops.ifupdown`.

 In "static" mode, the VPN interface will act as another layer 2 connection on the bridge and DHCP requests from the VPN will be passed along to a suitable server.
-You can configure a DHCP/DNS server using debops.dnsmasq_ role.
+You can configure a DHCP/DNS server using :ref:`debops.dnsmasq`.

 Host configuration exchange
 ---------------------------